andygillis/react-component-sandbox/README.md

 >11. **MessageForm2.js** - Stateless component, utilizes MessageBanner.
 Again the JSX is mixed with HTML and the form still smoothly updates the GUI.
 The stateless component has a cleaner feel to the component code since there is less complexity.
 >12. **Oops404.js** - Error handling component, used when routing gets an invalid address.
 >## Wiring Examples:
->1. **Routing** - Take a look at Menu.js - there you can see how the single-page routing is wired.
-To add a menu item, simple add another Link element.
-This is wired into the app through index.js, where you can see the route paths.
-Here you get to see some of the simplicity and power of JSX.
+>1. **Routing** - Take a look at Menu.js, here you can see how the single-page routing is wired.
+To add a menu item, simply add another Link element.
+The routing is defined using a `Router` in index.js, where you can also see the defined route paths.
+This is a good example of the simplicity and power of React and JSX.
 >2. **Wiring** - The webpage index.html is located in the dist directory and is the entry point.
 Here you can see the wiring.
->>Two things of note:
->>* The div tag with id="react-container" is actually referencing the class in index.js (which is consolidated into bundle.js), and this is the entry point for the React app.
+>* The div tag with `id="react-container"` is actually referencing the class in index.js (which is ultimately consolidated into bundle.js).
+This is the entry point for the React app.
 In index.js, you can see the route paths (referenced above) and the rendering of the react-container.
 The route paths reference App.js, the parent container of the web application.
->>* The script tag references bundle.js, this is the consolidated JavaScript of our application, transpiled, and bundled.
+>* The script tag references bundle.js, this is the consolidated JavaScript of the application, transpiled and bundled.